We are an extremely friendly bunch of caring and professional people and we want to help you live well with your brain injury.

 Finance & Admin Manager

-Sue joined the Headway Surrey Team in November 2009 and her role is to provide support here at Headway House and out in the community.
+Sue joined the Headway Surrey Team in November 2009 and her role is to provide support in the Centre and also out in the community.
 Sue has a number of years experience of working with people with special needs especially the elderly and in social care and has NVQ 2 and 3 in Health and Social Care.

 Donate to Headway Surrey